rooftops, church tower with trees in coimbra

 • Café Santa Cruz – is a historic café near the church (of the same name).
 It’s a great place to stop for a coffee or a pastry, and it has a rich history that dates back to the 1920s.

-How to get to Coimbra from Lisbon
+To Coimbra from Lisbon

 Coimbra is north of Lisbon.
 The distance from Lisbon to Coimbra is about 200 km (125 miles) making a day trip from Lisbon to Coimbra very easy.